 Role: Community Music Apprentice (freelance)

-Job Summary: Apprentice position offering training and work-experience in community music settings.
+Job Summary: Apprentice position for 18-25 year olds offering training and work-experience in community music settings.
 You will support lead tutors to deliver music workshops with different youth and community groups, and be part of an exciting and collaborative, city-wide youth music programme.
 The groups will come together to form a unique and contemporary youth music ensemble.

 - Training/induction sessions will take place on:

 - Other group meetings, workshops, rehearsals and concerts will also be arranged in the course of the project.